 Cell Site Selection Priorities by Wireless Carriers

-If you have ever asked yourself the question “do wireless carriers prefer to collocate their cell sites on towers or install the cell sites on rooftops or use of existing structures like water towers?”, we have the answer for you.
-One of our municipal clients was asking the same question and to help them, we put together the chart below.
+A common question we get at Steel in the Air: Do wireless carriers prefer to collocate their cell sites on towers, to install the cell sites on rooftops, or to use existing structures like water towers?
+One of our municipal clients asked the same question and to help them, we put together the chart below.
 The chart BELOW illustrates the pros and cons of different types of structures that might be used by a wireless carrier.
 Tenant improvements are defined as structures that were not originally designed for communication antenna installation but are adapted for such a purpose.
 They include billboards, water towers, signs, and light poles.
 The chart uses a grading scale of 1 to 3, with 1 being the least favorable to the carrier and 3 being the most favorable.

 Here is a summary of the site characteristics: